ivaquero/oxidizer/README.md

 - `update`: update system
 - `clean`
   - `clean`: empty trash
-  - `clean bdl`: clean homebrew downloaded files
+  - `clean bdl`: clean `Homebrew` downloaded files
   - `clean cc`: clean cache files in `$HOME/Library/Caches/`
   - `clean log`: clean logs
-  - `clean vs`: clean VSCode cache files
+  - `clean vs`: clean `VSCode` cache files
 - `allow`: allow installation of uncertified apps

 ## 11. Writing A Plugin

-A plugin in Oxidizer is refered as Oxygen, a key-value object whose key starts with `oxp`.
+A plugin in Oxidizer is referred as Oxygen, a key-value object whose key starts with `oxp`.

 For a Vim plugin on macOS / Linux, you can write